-There are a number of desert camps you can check out.
+There are several desert camps you can check out.
 However, the one with the most amazing views and the best reviews would be the Wadi Rum Bedouin Camp.
 You can check out the rates below.

 This is one of the most unique activities to do in Jordan, nor is it what you would expect to find.
 Wadi Mujib is a long slot canyon operated by The Royal Society for the Conservation of Nature, (RSCN).
 It’s an adventure center that is built around connecting visitors with nature.

 It’s a great example of eco-tourism and a fantastic stop to get active.
 You can book a canyoneering tour that involves equipment, waterslides, waterfalls, and natural pools.
 You also have the ability to hike on your own if you’re looking to save some money or don’t like tours.

 We made the stop and hiked up the canyon to cool off and stretch the legs.
 Make sure to wear a bathing suit and water shoes/sandals.

 Out of all of our stops in Jordan, this is the one that surprised me the most.
 The Dead Sea is the lowest point on earth and one of the world’s saltiest bodies of water.
 It’s so high in salinity, 33%, that visitors are said to float easily.
 I had my doubts.